 David Whitaker’s The Crusaders was the most poetic: “And the Tardis flashed on its way… searching for a new resting-place on a fresh horizon.”
 As usual, Robert Holmes was the most elegant of all, ending The Two Doctors with the tantalizing.
 “Meanwhile, the Doctor and Peri…”

 Cornell knows the importance of the punchy final sentence.
 He made a trademark of ending his Doctor Who novels with “Long ago, in an English [insert season here].
 He closes Twice Upon a Time with “Towards her future,” as our heroine plummets to the ground.
 Sure, it’s no, “The trouble with the Cybermen is one can never be entirely sure.” but it’s thoughtful and rings true.
-I like to those words will resonate with young readers who raced to the back of the book first for many years to come.
+I like to think those words will resonate with young readers who raced to the back of the book first for many years to come.

 And just think – surely this is not the end, but the beginning of a new range of Doctor Who novelisations, ready to entrance a new generation.
 There are loads of new famous last words to come.
 For a young fanboy who’s grown up, that’s unspeakably thrilling.